ponderng/Sidequests/_posts/2019-08-19-hackthebox-swagshop.md

 ### Escalation

 For the first shell connection, we&#8217;re logged in as &#8216;www-data&#8217;.
 Not too surprising.
 What is surprising though, is that www-data can access the user home directory!
 That&#8217;s not really a normal scenario, but I&#8217;ll take it!
-Just <span class="lang:python decode:true crayon-inline">cat /home/haris/user.txt</span>  for the flag.
+Just `cat /home/haris/user.txt` for the flag.

 Now to find a privilege escalation to the user account.

 <img class="alignnone wp-image-137" src="/assets/uploads/2019/08/ss_shell1-300x88.png" alt="" width="699" height="205" srcset="/assets/uploads/2019/08/ss_shell1-300x88.png 300w, /assets/uploads/2019/08/ss_shell1.png 722w" sizes="(max-width: 699px) 100vw, 699px" />

 I was going to find a way to upload LinEnum and do proper enumeration, but I remember reading on several forum posts that there&#8217;s a very basic permissions issue to use for root privileges escalation.
-One of the very first things to look for is <span class="lang:python decode:true crayon-inline">sudo</span> permissions, so that&#8217;s what I did:
+One of the very first things to look for is `sudo` permissions, so that&#8217;s what I did:

 <img class="alignnone wp-image-138" src="/assets/uploads/2019/08/ss_sudo-300x59.png" alt="" width="702" height="138" srcset="/assets/uploads/2019/08/ss_sudo-300x59.png 300w, /assets/uploads/2019/08/ss_sudo.png 721w" sizes="(max-width: 702px) 100vw, 702px" />

 Look at that!
-We can use <span class="lang:python decode:true crayon-inline">vi</span>  as root, and then a simple shell escape from inside vi:
+We can use `vi` as root, and then a simple shell escape from inside vi:

-First, I used the command <span class="lang:python decode:true crayon-inline">sudo vi ./test.txt</span> &#8230; but it errors with &#8220;sudo: no tty present and no askpass program specified&#8221;
+First, I used the command `sudo vi ./test.txt` &#8230; but it errors with &#8220;sudo: no tty present and no askpass program specified&#8221;

-After trying a few things I landed on the fact that I didn&#8217;t type it in exactly as it is in <span class="lang:python decode:true crayon-inline">sudo -l</span> &#8230; so I tried again with: <span class="lang:python decode:true crayon-inline">sudo /usr/bin/vi /var/www/html/test.txt</span>  and that let me in as root.
+After trying a few things I landed on the fact that I didn&#8217;t type it in exactly as it is in `sudo -l` &#8230; so I tried again with: `sudo /usr/bin/vi /var/www/html/test.txt` and that let me in as root.

-To use a shell escape in vi, we can type <span class="lang:python decode:true crayon-inline">:!/bin/sh</span> for the win 🙂
+To use a shell escape in vi, we can type `:!/bin/sh` for the win 🙂